-Emrill Energy And The Institute Of Real Estate Management Sign Strategic Mou To Promote Sustainability And Energy Efficiency
+Emrill Energy and the Institute of Real Estate Management sign strategic MoU to promote sustainability and energy efficiency

-(MENAFN- Dubai PR Network) Emrill Energy, a leading provider of energy management solutions in the UAE, has signed a landmark Memorandum of Understanding (MoU) with the Institute of Real estate Management (IREM), a globally recognised association dedicated to advancing the real estate management profession, based in Chicago, USA.
+(MENAFN- IHC) Emrill Energy, a leading provider of energy management solutions in the UAE, has signed a landmark Memorandum of Understanding (MoU) with the Institute of Real estate Management (IREM), a globally recognised association dedicated to advancing the real estate management profession, based in Chicago, USA.

 The MoU was signed by Stuart Harrison, CEO of Emrill, and Dawn Carpenter, CPM, 2025 President of IREM.
 The MOU was further endorsed by IREM’s 2025 President-Elect, Mindy Gronbeck, CPM.